mandober/js-object-relationships/README.md

 A proper object (object Object) can be created in several ways:

-* When a (any) function is created (a), its prototype object (b) is also created.
+* When a new function is declared (a), its prototype object (b) is also created.
 Every function has a prototype/constructor relationship with its object.
-Function itself will be prototype linked to `Function.prototype` object; its prototype object will be prototype linked to `Object.prototype`.
+Function itself will be prototype linked to `Function.prototype`(2) object; its prototype object will be prototype linked to `Object.prototype`(1).

 * An object is created with constructor call to a user created function `var obj = new Fun()`(c).
 When created this way, that object gets prototype linked to function's prototype object (b).